raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-Note that `ability` is currently storing the HTML element with the attribute `id="ability-choice"`.
+Note that `characterAbility` is currently holding the HTML element with the attribute `id="ability-choice"`.

 So you have changed the validation message to match the content of the form field.

 --- task ---

-Use two more `else if` statements to check the values of `appearance` and `origin`.
+Use another `else if` statement to check the value of `characterOrigin`.

-Add two more validation messages to show the user inside your `else if` statements.
+Add an alert message to show the user if it is blank.

 --- collapse ---